Home

 Introduction

-#Glyn Thomas is a Brit living in New Jersey.
-A move to a new house in 2004 provided the space Glyn required to build a new American layout.
+Glyn Thomas is originally from England and now lives in New Jersey.
+A move to a new house in 2004 provided the space Glyn required to build a new layout.
 He had previously planned to build a model based on Jim Thorpe, PA, and had started to collect CNJ rolling stock and build a few signature structures.
-At about the time of the move, he also made contact with the Merseyside Model Railway Society and has exchanged information with the group in the intervening years.
+At about the time of the move, he also made contact with the Merseyside Model Railway Society and has drawn extensively on the ‘HO Mauch Chunk’ materials for the development of his model.

-Three stations are represented on the layout – Mauch Chunk; White Haven, the next major town north-west of Mauch Chunk in the Lehigh valley; and Treichlers, a small town in the lower valley to the east.
-The models of each town are based on prototype track layouts and structures, although each has been simplified to fit the space available.
+Three stations are represented on the layout – Treichlers, Mauch Chunk and White Haven.
+The models of each town are based on prototype track layouts and structures although each has been simplified to fit the space available.

 Timeline and Progress to Date